Free early education for three and four year olds

 The government has extended the free 15 hours childcare funding for three and four year olds to an additional 15 hours hours for eligible working families.
 This funding does not apply to children attending reception classes in schools.

-Funding will be available the term after your child has turned three years of age but you must apply the term before you want your child to take up a place.
+Funding can be available the term after your child has turned three years of age but you must apply the term before you want your child to take up a place.

 You may be eligible for this funding if you meet this criteria:

 - Both parents are working (or the sole parent is a lone parent family) and each parent earns on average, a weekly minimum equivalent to 16 hours at national minimum wage (NMW).

 - A weekly minimum equivalent to 16 hours at national minimum wage, less than £100,000 per year per parent/carer.

 Applications for places are open.
 Go to www.childcarechoices.gov.uk to apply and learn more about the criteria.
 You must apply a term ahead to reserve a 30 hours place from next term.
 If you submit a successful application, you will be issued with a 30 hours code to give to your approved childcare provider.
 30 hours funding will only be available from the term after the start date of your 30 hours code and is for 38 weeks of the year (usually term time only).
 However, many providers offer 'stretched' options which allow parents to take fewer hours per week over more weeks of the year.
 Contact your chosen childcare provider to discuss what they can offer.

 If you are accessing additional charges for your care you may also be eligible for tax free childcare or other government support shown on the website.

 When is my child entitled to a free place?

 - If your child's birthday is between 1 January - 31 March, apply in this period to access a 30 hours place from the start of the summer term (after Easter)

 - If your child's birthday is between 1 April - 31 August, apply in this period to access a 30 hours place from the start of the autumn term (from September)